kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 <a name="modernizr-yepnope"></a>
 ### Modernizr &amp; yepnope
-*(Author's note: I may have written the code but Revlon owns it, so I can't just drop it in files on a public GitHub repo.
+*(Author's note: I may have written the code but Revlon owns it, so I can't just place it in files on a public GitHub repo.
 I'm going to be as descriptive about the code as I can...[tweet me any questions you may have](http://twitter.com/kaidez "kaidez on Twitter").*

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.
 Each product image reacts to a jQuery-powered `mouseover` on desktops and a jQuery-powered `click` on handhelds.

-The image reaction is, when one of those events happens, a window scrolls over it displaying some product info using `jQuery.animate()`.
-Because this affected a group of elements it made sense to build the functionality using a JavaScript array instead of building it for each image one-by-one.
-The functionality would iterate over the each array element and apply the jQuery code mouseevent code to each element.
+The image reaction is, when one of those events happens, a window scrolls up over it displaying some product info using `jQuery.animate()`.
+Since this affected a group of images, the functionality is applied to a JavaScript array that contains the instead of building it for each image one-by-one.
+For each iteration, the jQuery mouseevent code is applied to each element.

 I also wanted to use ECMAScript's `forEach` method for the array iteration, which isn't supported in legacy Internet Explorer.
-That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that forced it to be supported.
+That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that applied `forEach` support in each browser.

-This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its internal yepnope functionality.
+This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its [Modernizr.load() method](http://modernizr.com/docs/#load "Read more about Modernizr.load()").
 And it's a pretty straight-forward process when keeping a few things in mind...

   * Note that [MDN provides a great piece of polyfill code<sup>1</sup>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill "Get the 'forEach' polyfill code at Mozilla Developer Network")...I copied it into a file called `forEachPolyfill.js`.
-  * Remember that that a full Modernizr build features detects for many things by default, but not everything.
+  * Remember that a full Modernizr build features detects for many things by default, but not everything.
-  * Remember that you can also [create a custom Modernizr build](http://modernizr.com/download/ "Create a custom Modernizr build") with only the features-detects you want, and can also create your own custom features-detects with Modernizr's sorely under-used `addTest()` method.
+  * Remember that you can [create a custom Modernizr build](http://modernizr.com/download/ "Create a custom Modernizr build") with only the features-detects you want, and can also create your own custom features-detects for the things that Modernizr doesn't look for by default...this is done with Modernizr's sorely under-used `addTest()` method.
   * Note that Modernizr provides a well-stocked list of [pre-written feature-detects in its GitHub repo](https://github.com/Modernizr/Modernizr/tree/master/feature-detects "See some Modernizr pre-written feature detects").

 <small><em><sup>1</sup> the polyfill code has been updated since I first used it, but all works well for both versions.</em></small>

 I applied a custom feature-detect based on one of these pre-written pieces of code: [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill").
-I then placed it in a file called `forEachTest.js`.
+I then placed the code in a file called `forEachTest.js`.

-The code that [the ECMAScript 5.1 array feature-detects](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/es5/array.js "See Modernizer's ES5 feature-detect polyfill")...it went into the above-mentioned `forEachPolyfill.js`.
+A test for `forEach` occurs is forEachTest.js` happens

 The code that tests for the existence of `forEach` goes into a file called `forEachTest.js`.
 The code that actually runs the `jQuery.animate()` scroll code with the help of `forEach` goes into a file called `app.js`.